Native American Indian Spa Treatments

 505- 867-1234

 Great pains have been taken to respect the ancient spirits at the resort.
-One of the pools is built in a circle, replicating the ceremonial Kivas that have been an integral part of Pueblo life for centuries.
+One of the pools is built in a circle, replicating the ceremonial Kivas that have been integral to Pueblo life for centuries.
 Spa treatments are designed to use products that are indigenous to the area.

 Native Herbal Wrap

-Linens–steeped in a specially formulated herbal blend that changes with the seasons–are wrapped around the body to promote detoxification and relaxation in a soothing envelope of heat.
-Please allow at least 25 minutes prior to this treatment in order to accommodate changing and warming time in the sauna, steam room, or hot tub.
+Linens–steeped in a specially formulated herbal blend that changes with the seasons–are wrapped around the body to promote detoxification and relaxation in a soothing heat envelope.
+Please allow at least 25 minutes before this treatment to accommodate changing and warming time in the sauna, steam room, or hot tub.

 Spirit Path

-Experience an ancient tradition of healing as we ease your mind and body into a restorative state of relaxation.
-Your path begins with massage incorporating aromatic oils and then your skin is gently exfoliated using our Tamaya Blue Corn Flour.
-You will then be enveloped in the luxury of our Native Herbal Wrap, to deeply penetrate and detoxify your body, and fall deep into the relaxation as the session concludes with an aroma-therapeutic scalp massage.
+Experience an ancient healing tradition as we ease your mind and body into a restorative state of relaxation.
+Your path begins with massage incorporating aromatic oils, and then your skin is gently exfoliated using our Tamaya Blue Corn Flour.
+You will then be enveloped in the luxury of our Native Herbal Wrap to deeply penetrate and detoxify your body and fall deep into relaxation as the session concludes with an aroma-therapeutic scalp massage.

 Ancient Drumming

 A truly original offering, experience the healing nature of the abundant land and ancient tradition.
-An application of mud from the Jemez Mountains infused with New Mexico’s red chile creates a highly detoxifying mud masque, which is applied directly to the body.
-As the mud penetrates, your therapist will gently drum away stress by using flaxseed-filled muslin bags dipped in piñon-scented oil in an innovative percussion technique.
+Applying mud from the Jemez Mountains infused with New Mexico’s red chile creates a highly detoxifying mud masque, which is applied directly to the body.
+As the mud penetrates, your therapist gently drums away the stress using flaxseed-filled muslin bags dipped in piñon-scented oil in an innovative percussion technique.
 Afterward, your body will be drenched with warm oil and lightly exfoliated using our aromatic Piñon Resin Scrub.

 Willow Stream Spa – The Spa At Fairmont Scottsdale